-Diabetes in pregnancy is associated with risks to the woman and to the developing fetus.
-Miscarriage, pre-eclampsia and preterm labour are more common in women with pre-existing diabetes.
+Diabetes in pregnancy is associated with risks to the service user and to the developing fetus.
+Miscarriage, pre-eclampsia and preterm labour are more common in service users with pre-existing diabetes.
 In addition, diabetic retinopathy can worsen rapidly during pregnancy.
-Stillbirth, congenital malformations, macrosomia, birth injury, perinatal mortality and postnatal adaptation problems (such as hypoglycaemia) are more common in babies born to women with pre-existing diabetes.
+Stillbirth, congenital malformations, macrosomia, birth injury, perinatal mortality and postnatal adaptation problems (such as hypoglycaemia) are more common in babies born to service users with pre-existing diabetes.